Neph0s/Neph0s-wowchemy/content/authors/admin/_index.md

 1. **Autonomous Generative Agents**: Developing advanced methods for autonomous, trustworthy, and personalized language agents.
 This extends towards the exploration of their interactions with multiple agents and real environments.

-2. **Cognitive Modeling in Language Models**: Focusing on integrating elements from cognitive science into LLMs, such as self-awareness, emotional perception, social intelligence, theory-of-mind, personalities, etc. The goal is to promote LLMs' understanding of the inner world of themselves and others, hence enabling them to generate more cognitively-aligned and human-like responses.
+2. **Cognitive Modeling in Language Models**: Focusing on integrating elements from cognitive science into LLMs, such as social intelligence, theory-of-mind, personalities, etc. The goal is to promote LLMs' understanding of the inner world of themselves and people, towards more cognitively-aligned and human-like responses.

-3. **Role-Playing Language Agents**: Targetting at creating AI agents that embody specific characters, including: (1) Agents for fictional characters from literature, films, anime, or games, which are utilized in primarily entertainment applications such as chatbots and interactive games; and (2) Agents that simulate real-world individuals, providing personalized services by mimicking their behaviors.
+3. **Role-Playing Language Agents**: Creating agents that embody specific characters, including: (1) Agents for fictional characters from literature, movies, anime, or games, primarily for entertainment and creativity purpose  such as chatbots and interactive games; and (2) Agents simulating real-world individuals, which provide personalized services by mimicking their behaviors.
 {style="text-align: justify;"}